Selective031/RazorBoard/README.md

 You can also type "show sig" to plot the signature onto a plotter (like the Arduino Plotter).
 Type "export sig" and you will get the signature as an array if you like to save the signture in software and compile it.

-# BOUNDARY WIRE SIGNAL GENERATOR PCB
+# Boundary Wire Signal Generator PCB

 - Voltage input: ~8 - 25.2 volt.
 - Connection for charging your mower, voltage is a passthrough from input.